rippleitinnz/evdevkit-issue68-fix/README.md

 ## Background

-`cluster-create` contains two bugs in the cluster allocation logic that cause multiple nodes to be assigned to the same host, with the third host (and beyond) in the hosts file receiving zero nodes regardless of available slots.
+`cluster-create` contains two bugs in the cluster allocation logic that cause multiple instances to be assigned to the same host, with the third host (and beyond) in the hosts file receiving zero instances regardless of available slots.

 **Root cause 1 — chunkSize bug:**
 On the second iteration of `createCluster()`, `chunkSize` is set to `targetSize`